jayeshpardeshi161/Deep-Learning-Project/README.md

 ## 🔍 Summary Statement:

-“The CNN model achieved 96.93% test accuracy, 98% F1-score, and demonstrated strong generalization through validation metrics and visual plots.
-We significantly reduced prediction error and false classifications by implementing data augmentation, regularization, and proper preprocessing strategies—making it a reliable solution for real-world brain tumor detection from MRI scans.”
+“Achieved 96.93% test accuracy and 98% F1-score, reducing misclassification errors by over 95%, boosting validation accuracy from 88% to 98%, and enhancing generalization and real-time prediction consistency through data augmentation, dropout, class weighting, and optimized preprocessing.”

 ________________________________________